Death of Molly Russell: Subsequent events

 Dr. Navin Venugopal, the child psychiatrist assigned to the case investigating her death, called the material she viewed "disturbing and distressing" and said he was unable to sleep well for weeks after viewing it.

-The coroner Andrew Walker concluded that Molly's death was "an act of self harm suffering from depression and the negative effects of online content".
+The coroner Andrew Walker concluded that Molly's death was "an act of self-harm whilst suffering from depression and the negative effects of online content".
 He issued a prevention of future deaths report regarding her death, in which he made a number of recommendations for operators of online platforms, including: